OpenOCL/openocl.github.io/_posts/2019-04-21-tutorial-01-modeling-double-cartpole.md

 Upcoming articles (ideas):
 - Creating an OpenAI Gym environment for the double pendulum on a cart.
-- Reinfocement learning (Q-learning) with double pendulum on a cart..
+- Reinfocement learning (Q-learning) with the system.
-- A more elaborate article on adding different type of noise (equation error, output, sensor, actuator, etc noise)
+- Adding a noise model to the system, different type of noise (equation error, output, sensor, actuator, etc noise).
 - Implementing a model-predictive controller for the double pendulum on a cart using [OpenOCL](https://openocl.org).